padiketeku/EarthObservation101-Practicals/Activity-14- Classification of Surface Types-Supervervised.md

 The original (top left), CART classified (top right) and RF classified (bottom left) images are provided below for qualitative assessment of the models.
-Turn off all the feature collections under **Geometry Imports** and compare the classified images against the original image.
+You may turn off all the feature collections under **Geometry Imports** and compare the classified images against the original image.
 Your result may be like the figure below.
 Don't worry if your result seems to be different to the one below.
 This is expected as your training pixels may not be the same as what was used to prepare this manual.